adequatej/open-source-tools/CONTRIBUTING.md

 ## Types of Contributions

 ### 1. Tool Submissions
-- Submit open source tools that align with our mission
+- Submit new open source tools that align with our mission
 - Tools must be well-documented and maintained
 - Must include all required information in the submission template